Leonils/hibernacli/design/02_mvp_proposal.md

 - As a user, I can specify or upgrade the requirement class of a project.
 Then, I can choose among available storages to fullfill these requirement.
 I'm guided through this process

+- As a user, I can run a backup from the primary to a given secondary, and it will backup all projects configured to be backed up on this secondary that are not up to date

+- As a user, I can explore the content of a secondary drive, and restore a project by downloading a zip with all of its content on my primary device.